daisukeiot/Projec15-Sara-Fork/Edge-Impulse-Guide/README.md

 Alternatives:
 - Azure IoT Hub integration at The Things Network
 - Use IoT Bridge by Azure (forward Lora messages with HTTP via Azure Function to IoT Hub)

+Please see the [official documentation](https://www.thethingsindustries.com/docs/integrations/cloud-integrations/azure-iot-hub/) about the Azure IoT Hub integration at The Things Network, as well as the blob post *[First look: The Things Network new Azure IoT Hub integration](https://sandervandevelde.wordpress.com/2021/09/22/first-look-the-things-network-new-azure-iot-hub-integration/)* by Sander van de Velde.

 ![sketch](media/thethings.png)